Andrew I of Hungary: In exile (1031–1046)

 According to medieval chronicles, Vazul was blinded during the reign of his cousin, King Stephen I, the first Christian monarch of Hungary (r.
 997–1038).
-The king ordered Vazul's mutilation after the death, in 1031, of Emeric, his only son surviving infancy.
-The contemporary Annals of Altaich writes that the king himself ordered the mutilation of one of his kinsmen, who had strong claim to the throne, in an attempt to ensure a peaceful succession to his own sister's son, Peter Orseolo.
+The king ordered Vazul's mutilation in 1031, after the death of Emeric, his only son who survived infancy.
+The contemporary Annals of Altaich contends that the king himself ordered his kinsman's mutilation in an attempt to ensure a peaceful succession to his own sister's son, Peter Orseolo.
 The same source adds that the king expelled his blinded cousin's three sons from Hungary.
 According to the contrasting report of the Hungarian chronicles, King Stephen wanted to save the young princes' lives from their enemies in the royal court and "counselled them with all speed" to depart from Hungary.

 Exiled from Hungary, Andrew and his brothers settled in the court of Duke Oldřich of Bohemia (r.
 1012–1033).
 Here they came across King Mieszko II of Poland (r.
-1025–1031, 1032–1034) who likewise took refuge in Bohemia after his opponents had expelled him from his kingdom.
+1025–1031, 1032–1034), who likewise had found refuge in Bohemia after his enemies had expelled him from his kingdom.
 The Polish monarch regained his crown and returned to Poland in 1032.
-Andrew, Béla and Levente, whose "condition of life was poor and mean" in Bohemia, followed Mieszko II who received them "kindly and honourably" in Poland.
-After the youngest among them, Béla, married a daughter of Mieszko II, Andrew and Levente decided to depart from Poland, because they "felt that they would be living in Poland under their brother's shadow", according to Simon of Kéza.
+Andrew, Béla and Levente, whose "condition of life was poor and mean" in Bohemia, followed Mieszko II, who received them "kindly and honourably" in Poland.
+After the youngest of them, Béla, married Richeza, a daughter of Mieszko II, Andrew and Levente decided to depart from Poland because they "felt that they would be living in Poland under their brother's shadow", according to Simon of Kéza.

 Hungarian chronicles have preserved a story full of fabulous or anachronistic details of the two brothers' ensuing wanderings.
 For instance, they narrate that Andrew and Levente were captured by Cumans, but the latter only arrived in Europe in the 1050s.

-Having faced many hardships, Andrew and Levente established themselves in the court of Yaroslav the Wise, Grand Prince of Kiev (r.
+After enduring many hardships, Andrew and Levente established themselves in the court of Yaroslav the Wise, Grand Prince of Kiev (r.
 1019–1054) in the late 1030s.
 The grand prince gave his daughter Anastasia in marriage to Andrew.
 Kristó writes that Andrew, who had up to that time remained pagan, was baptized on this occasion.